On the Impact of Control Signaling in RIS-Empowered Wireless Communications

-Regarding the Acknowledgement phase, we can assume that the payload of the ACK-U contains only the chosen \gls{se} of the communication $r\oce$.
-This can be encoded in similar manner the \gls{mcs} is encoded for the 5G standard~\cite{3gpp:rel15}: a table of predefined values indexed by $b^\mathrm{SE}$ bits.
-On the other hand, the payload of the ACK-R must contain the optimal phase-shift profile $\bm{\phi}_\star$, that is, a value of the phase-shift for each element.
-Without loss of generality, we can denote as $b^\mathrm{quant}$ the number of bits used to control each element, \emph{i.e.}, the level of quantization of the \gls{ris}~\cite{EURASIP_RIS}.
-Hence, the overall number of informative bits is the number of elements to control times the level of quantization, \emph{i.e.}, $N b^\mathrm{quant}$.
-To summarize, the packets length results
+Regarding the Setup phase, the payload of the SET-U contains only the chosen \gls{se} of the communication $\eta\oce$.
+This can be encoded similarly to the \gls{mcs} in the 5G standard~\cite{3gpp:rel15}: a table of predefined values indexed by $b^\mathrm{SE}$ bits.
+The payload of the SET-R must contain the optimal configuration $\bm{\phi}_\star$, that is, a phase-shift value for each element.
+Without loss of generality, we denote by $b^\mathrm{quant}$ the number of bits used to control each element, \emph{i.e.}, the level of quantization of the \gls{ris}~\cite{EURASIP_RIS}.
+Hence, the overall number of informative bits is $N b^\mathrm{quant}$.
+To summarize: